 My own history explains my long-term fascination with warrior girls.
 The seeds for Longbow Girl were sown decades before Katniss stalked our screens, thanks to my unconventional ‘equalitist’ father.

 Now I have a twelve year old daughter I feel even more strongly about the need for powerful, positive role models for girls.
 I always make the heroines in my adult thrillers and now in my books for Young Adults, into fighters.
-Merry Owen, in Longbow Girl, just published here and in the United States, is a supreme archer and has to become a fighter on many levels.
+Merry Owen, in Longbow Girl, is a supreme archer and has to become a fighter on many levels.
 That is her identity and it saves her life as well as the lives and lands of those she loves.

 Merry is physically marred from an accident with her longbow, but she is beautiful nonetheless because of her strength, her bearing, her attitude.